lauramariel/ncm-ops-lab/prismops_rightsize_lab/prismops_rightsize_lab.rst

 #.
 Click add **Add Action** under the **Branch** action.

 #.
 First action we want to take is add memory to the VM.
-Select the **VM Add Memory** action.
+Search and select the **VM Add Memory** action.
 Fill the following fields:

    - **Target VM**         - entity1 (select by clicking on the **Parameters** link and scroll down to choose **entity1**)
    - **Memory to Add**     - 1  (GiB)